Framed motivic $\Gamma$-spaces: Introduction

-Here we use that $\SH^{\fr}(k)$ is equivalent to the stable motivic homotopy category $\SH(k)$ via the identity with quasi-inverse the big framed motive functor \cite[Theorem 12.4]{GP5}.
+Recall that the triangulated category of framed bispectra $\SH^{\fr}_{\nis}(k)$ whose objects are those of $\mathbf{Sp}^{\fr}_{S^1,\bb G}(k)$ is equivalent to the stable motivic homotopy category $\SH(k)$ via the identity with quasi-inverse the big framed motive functor \cite[Theorem 2.2]{GP5}.
 The big framed motive functor is closely related to Example \ref{ex:iutrhgvkubk} --- for details we refer to \cite[Section 12]{GP1}.
 For the purposes of this paper it is not necessary to discuss model structures on framed motivic $\Gamma$-spaces.
 Our next definition is inspired by Segal's homotopy category of $\Gamma$-spaces \cite{S}.

 \begin{dfn} The {\it homotopy category of framed motivic $\Gamma$-spaces\/}

 has objects special framed motivic $\Gamma$-spaces and with morphisms given by

 \end{dfn} In \S\ref{fmg} we discuss how $\Ho_{\Gamma\M}^{\fr}(k)$ relates to the unstable pointed motivic homotopy category $\Ho(k)$ and to connective motivic spectra $\SH(k)_{\geq 0}$ via the commutative --- up to equivalence of functors --- diagram of adjunctions: